 Finally, this mighty upstart blog hit a brick wall on Saturday, December 2nd.
 I couldn’t access the WP-Admin, which is where you write posts and manage plug-ins, and all that jazz.
 Toast.

-How the blog recovered from corrupt forces of evil (i.e., me)
+How abandoned cubicle recovered from the corrupt forces of evil (i.e., me)

 I had to call on my mighty support guru, Grayson Bell, to bail me out once again.
 You see, before I reached out to Grayson, I thought I could perform my own surgical procedure to cut out the cancerous, corrupted wordpress files in my Bluehost control panel.
 I thought, “Hey, I’m a tech guy.
 I can DIY this thing!”